zilliztech/terraform-provider-zillizcloud/docs/get-start.md

 2. **Zilliz Cloud Account**: Access to Zilliz Cloud and your API Key are essential.
 Refer to the [documentation](https://docs.zilliz.com/docs/manage-api-keys) to obtain your API key.

-## 2. Configure Terraform Provider
+## 2. Download Zilliz Cloud Terraform Provider

 Start by configuring the Zilliz Cloud provider within your Terraform configuration file (`main.tf`).
 Follow these steps: